superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/user manual.md

 ### Key Remap
 Key remap download [Vial](https://get.vial.today/download/).

-You also can use VIAL, download [here](https://get.vial.today/download/).
-The key remap part is more straight forward in VIAL through Quantum tab.

 The quantum can achieve tap feature such as: Hold as Left Control; tap as Space.
 Just hover on it and it will explains how it works.
 ![image](https://user-images.githubusercontent.com/79617315/208881636-7c6481e0-e320-4ad1-b727-bb4b7e0616f4.png)